inkline/inkline/src/components/IForm/components/IFormLabel/docs/en.md

 ---
-title: Form
+title: Form Label
-description: Forms are the main wrapper components for form elements, with powerful customization and validation options.
+description: Form component used to add text labels to form groups.
 ---

 <script setup>
 import * as examples from '../examples';
 </script>

-# Form
+# Form Label
-## Forms are the main wrapper components for form elements, with powerful customization and validation options.
+## Form component used to add text labels to form groups.

 ### Basic Example

-The `<i-form>` component is a wrapper that provides proper handling of form validation and form grouping.
-You can use the `@submit` handler for the submit event.

-<example :component="examples.IFormBasicExample" :html="examples.IFormBasicExampleHTML" :js="examples.IFormBasicExampleJS"></example>
+You can add a label to your input by grouping an `<i-form-label>` and any input component inside an `<i-form-group>`.

+<example :component="examples.IFormLabelBasicExample" :html="examples.IFormLabelBasicExampleHTML" :js="examples.IFormLabelBasicExampleJS"></example>

+### Required Example
+You can add the `required` property to a parent form group to add a red asterisk `*` to the form label.

+<example :component="examples.IFormLabelRequiredExample" :html="examples.IFormLabelRequiredExampleHTML" :js="examples.IFormLabelRequiredExampleJS"></example>

-### Disabled State
+### Placement
-Setting a form as `disabled` will cause all of its child inputs to be disabled.

-<example :component="examples.IFormDisabledExample" :html="examples.IFormDisabledExampleHTML" :js="examples.IFormDisabledExampleJS"></example>
+You can add labels to either side of your input, and position it using the optional `inline` form group and `placement` form label properties.

+<example :component="examples.IFormLabelPlacementExample" :html="examples.IFormLabelPlacementExampleHTML" :js="examples.IFormLabelPlacementExampleJS"></example>

-### Sizes
+### Size
-You're able to use the `size` modifier to control the size of the components inside your `<i-form>`, using one of the available sizes: `sm`, `md`, and `lg`.
+You're able to use the `size` property to control the size of your form labels, using one of the available sizes: `sm`, `md`, and `lg`.
 The default size is set to `md`.

-All of the components inside the `<i-form>` will inherit the parent form group's size.

-<example :component="examples.IFormSizeVariantsSmExample" :html="examples.IFormSizeVariantsSmExampleHTML" :js="examples.IFormSizeVariantsSmExampleJS"></example>

-<example :component="examples.IFormSizeVariantsMdExample" :html="examples.IFormSizeVariantsMdExampleHTML" :js="examples.IFormSizeVariantsMdExampleJS"></example>

-<example :component="examples.IFormSizeVariantsLgExample" :html="examples.IFormSizeVariantsLgExampleHTML" :js="examples.IFormSizeVariantsLgExampleJS"></example>
+Setting the size on a `<i-form-group>` will also affect form labels.

+<example :component="examples.IFormLabelSizeVariantsExample" :html="examples.IFormLabelSizeVariantsExampleHTML" :js="examples.IFormLabelSizeVariantsExampleJS"></example>